sodigs/Does-Defense-win-NFL-games/README.md

 	-Middle 50%, expected win percentage of 49%
 	-Top 25%, expected win percentage of 56.7%
 	-Top 1%, expected win percentage of 74.4%

+Heat Map for the correlation across data from 2010 to 2019: